Isthmus of Panama: History

-Vasco Núñez de Balboa, a Spanish conquistador, was the first European to reach the Pacific Ocean on 25 September, 1513, then called the "South Sea" as it was on the south side of the Isthmus.
-Balboa had heard of a second ocean on the other side of the Isthmus from natives while sailing along the Caribbean coast.
+Vasco Núñez de Balboa, a Spanish conquistador, was the first European to reach the Pacific Ocean on 25 September 1513, then called the "South Sea" as it was on the south side of the isthmus.
+Balboa had heard of an ocean on the other side of the isthmus from natives while sailing along the Caribbean coast.
 In 1519 the town of Panamá was founded near a small indigenous settlement on the Pacific coast.
-In 1671 the Welsh privateer Henry Morgan crossed the Isthmus of Panamá from the Caribbean side and destroyed the city.
+In 1671 Welsh privateer Henry Morgan crossed the isthmus from the Caribbean side and destroyed the city.
 The town was relocated some kilometers to the west at a small peninsula.
 The ruins of the old town, Panamá Viejo, are preserved and were declared a UNESCO World Heritage Site in 1997.

-European colonizers of the Isthmus inflicted genocide upon the local Indigenous population, known as the Cueva, through direct and indirect means.
-A regional slave trade in Indigenous peoples was carried out by the colonizing forces in the early 16th century across Central America from Panama to Nicaragua.
-Deadly working conditions, wars of conquest, and the destruction of Indigenous communities and infrastructure resulted in the complete destruction and dispersal of Indigenous peoples from the most heavily colonized parts of the Isthmus.
-By 1550, less than three hundred Indigenous people were counted in the cities of Panama, Nombre de Dios, and Nata combined.
-During the Spanish colonization of Peru, the Isthmus developed into an important port of trade and became an administrative center for the conquests of both South and wider Central America.
+European colonizers of the isthmus inflicted genocide upon the local indigenous population, known as the Cueva, through direct and indirect means.
+A regional slave trade was carried out by the colonizing forces in the early 16th century across Central America.
+Deadly working conditions, wars of conquest, and the destruction of indigenous communities and infrastructure resulted in the complete destruction and dispersal of indigenous peoples from the most heavily colonized parts of the isthmus.
+By 1550, less than 300 indigenous people were counted in the cities of Panama, Nombre de Dios, and Nata combined.
+During the Spanish colonization of Peru, the isthmus developed into an important port of trade and became an administrative center for the conquests of both South and wider Central America.